Sage and Sparrow Conservation Area

 The Sage and Sparrow Conservation Area is a truly magnificent and nationally significant project in the South Okanagan Similkameen.
-The 1,390-hectare (3,440-acre) conservation area sits on the Canada-U.S. border near Osoyoos.
-It protects part of an international swath of rare grassland habitat and a crucial component of a migratory corridor for species moving between the desert areas of the western United States and the dry grasslands of interior BC.
+The conservation area sits on the Canada-U.S. border near Osoyoos, protecting part of an international swath of rare grassland habitat and a crucial component of a migratory corridor for species moving between the desert areas of the western United States and the dry grasslands of interior BC.

 Sparrow Grasslands, BC (Photo by NCC)

-The diversity of habitats and wildlife found on Sage and Sparrow is what makes this conservation area both unique and incredible important.
-The conservation area takes it's name from the extensive sagebrush landscape it supports, plus the notable abundance (11 at last count!) of sparrow species found there.
-The land also supports pockets of trembling aspen that provide habitat for mule deer, ruffed grouse, magpies and two mouse species of conservation concern — western harvest mouse and Great Basin pocket mouse.
+The diversity of habitats and wildlife found on Sage and Sparrow is what makes this conservation area both unique and incredibly important.
+Sage and Sparrow takes its name from the extensive sagebrush landscape it supports, plus the notable abundance (11 at last count!) of sparrow species found there.
+The land also supports pockets of trembling aspen that provide habitat for mule deer, ruffed grouse, magpies and two mouse species of conservation concern: western harvest mouse and Great Basin pocket mouse.
 Rocky outcrops provide cover for many species of snakes as well as other small mammals.

-A magnificent canyon cuts through the southern portion of the conservaion area and features a natural spring that runs year-round.
-Standing atop a viewpoint at the edge of the canyon, visitors are treated to a spectacular view of the Similkameen Valley south into the U.S. The norther reaches of the conservation area clmibs in elevation and grasslands give way to open Douglas-fir and ponderosa pine forests.
-Small lakes and wetlands are vital sources of water in this arid landscape, providing critical habitat for waterfowl and at-risk species such as Great Basin spadefoot, western painted turtle and western tiger salamander.
+A magnificent canyon cuts through the southern portion of the conservation area and features a natural spring that runs year-round.
+Standing atop a viewpoint at the edge of the canyon, visitors are treated to a spectacular view of the Similkameen Valley south into the U.S. The northern reaches of the conservation area climb in elevation and grasslands give way to Interior Douglas-fir and ponderosa pine forests.
+Small lakes and wetlands are vital sources of water in this arid landscape, providing critical habitat for waterfowl and at-risk species, such as Great Basin spadefoot, western painted turtle and western tiger salamander.

 A canyon on Sage and Sparrow, BC (Photo by NCC)

 All of these ecological systems are under significant threat of development and conversion to agricultural systems.
-The Nature Conservancy of Canada continues to work on increasing the size of the Sage and Sparrow Conservation Area by working with willing landowners in the area who wish to see their properties transferred into conservation and protected for the long term
+The Nature Conservancy of Canada will continue to work with willing landowners in the area who wish to see their properties transferred into conservation and protected for the long term.

 Visit Sage and Sparrow